kasonjim/testing-toyproblems/README.md

 Feel free to open issues on this github repo with any issues or bugs you encounter.
 If you find a bug, or want to add a feature, fork the repo, make your change, and create a pull request.

 ## Credits
-Inspired by the great work of [Phillip Alexander](https://github.com/phillipalexander/generator-test)
+Inspired by the great work of [Phillip Alexander](https://github.com/phillipalexander/generator-test) and [Cody Daig](https://github.com/codydaig/).

 ## License
 (The MIT License)